wheelerMT/pygpe/docs/source/index.rst

 ===================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :hidden:

-   user/wavefunction
+   Starter Guide <user/starter_guide.rst>
-   user/evolution
+   API Reference <reference/index>

 **Version:** |release|

 PyGPE is a Python library for simulating the dynamics of Bose-Einstein condensate systems in 1D, 2D and 3D systems.
-It offers an intuitive :doc:`user/wavefunction` class for managing and manipulating the wavefunction of the system.
+It offers an intuitive :doc:`reference/wavefunction` class for managing and manipulating the wavefunction of the system.
 What's more, the evolution of the Gross-Pitaevskii equations is handled using CuPy, making PyGPE extremely fast at simulating dynamics.
 PyGPE currently supports scalar, spin-1/2, spin-1 and spin-2 systems.